Srkuleo/fitness_app/README.md

 #### Priority

-- _Finish refactoring workout card._
+- _Finish refactoring workout card.
+Extract both workoutcard's button to be separate components, finish setting UI and add animation when trasitioning frm one workout to another._
-- _Add alert before deleting w/o and message for clicking edit button without having any w/o to edit.
+- _Add alert before deleting w/o and disable edit button if there is no w/os rendered.
 Also add alert message before closing add or change form._
 - _Make start button a link component that leads to new page with workout details (radiobutton component)._
 - _Work around setting planetscale db and prisma schema._
 - _Push newly added workouts from state to db._